We Are Number One: Internet memes

 The song gained popularity in September 2016, when the first remix was uploaded onto the bait-and-switch YouTube channel SiIvaGunner, disguised as an actual song from the video game Kirby Super Star Ultra.
-Various parodies have been subsequently uploaded since, most prominently by the YouTuber and disk jockey Grandayy, as well as proper cover versions by bands such as comedy punk group The Radioactive Chicken Heads.
+Various parodies have been subsequently uploaded since, most prominently by the YouTuber and disk jockey Grandayy, as well as proper cover versions by bands such as comedy punk group the Radioactive Chicken Heads.

-Typically, these parodies take the form of the original music video edited in some irregular and often highly complex way.
-A common title format would begin with the phrase "We Are Number One but...", followed by a list of changes from the original, for instance "We Are Number One but it's 1 hour long" or "We Are Number One but it's co-performed by Epic Sax Guy".
+Typically, these parodies take the form of the original music video edited in some irregular and often highly complex way, an evolution of an existing but dormant-prior internet meme format that had seen mild popularity in the mid-2000s where editors would replace proper nouns in the opening cutscene of the video game Hotel Mario with humorous clips and quotes from within Hotel Mario or other media, a format that had received a nostalgic resurgence through memes relating to the Filipino-American animated sitcom The Nutshack, also popularised by SiIvaGunner.
+A common title format would begin with the phrase "We Are Number One but...", followed by a list of changes from the original, such as "We Are Number One but it's 1 hour long" or "We Are Number One but it's co-performed by Epic Sax Guy".
 Due to the extent of modification and resulting length of the title, they would occasionally be placed in the video description.
 This type of remix was common in 2016, particularly during the year's waning months; a The Verge article described "We Are Number One" and other, similar remixes as "weird solipsistic creation[s]".